 To use another DNS, you must know the IP address(es) for that DNS.

-For a list of alternative DNS providers, and instructions for how to use them, see how to change your computer's DNS.
+For a list of alternative DNS providers, and instructions for how to use them, see: How to change a computer DNS address.

 Why you need a DNS resolver